zenmonkeykstop/qubes-doc.rtd/project-security/security-pack.rst

 ==============================

 The following example demonstrates one method of obtaining the qubes-secpack and verifying its authenticity.
-This requires Git and `OpenPGP software </security/verifying-signatures/#openpgp-software>`__.
+This requires Git and :ref:`OpenPGP software <project-security/verifying-signatures:openpgp software>`.

 1. Use Git to clone the qubes-secpack repo.